 It is not necessary for a host to be a direct participant in the work of the committee concerned, although that will typically be the case.

-A potential host shall first ascertain that there are no restrictions imposed by its country or the hosting venue to the entry of representatives of any P-member of the technical committee or subcommittee for the purpose of attending the meeting.
+A potential host shall first ascertain that there are no restrictions imposed by its country or the hosting venue to the entry of representatives of any P-member of the committee for the purpose of attending the meeting.
 In some cases it may be necessary for special permission to be obtained for attendance — wherever possible the host should assist in determining if this is the case, but it is the joint responsibility of the secretariat or group leader, and the participant to determine any restrictions.

 Given that some hosts may not have sufficient meeting facilities and/or other resources of their own, the main host — say an ISO member — may accept an invitation from another organization to assist by, for instance, providing a meeting location or organizing a welcoming event.

-Irrespective of the actual host of a meeting, responsibility for the meeting concerned rests with the secretary (in the case of a technical committee or subcommittee, or similar groups) or group leader (in the case of working groups, ad-hoc groups, etc.).
+Irrespective of the actual host of a meeting, responsibility for the meeting concerned rests with the Secretary/Committee Manager (in the case of a committee, or similar groups) or group leader (in the case of working groups, ad-hoc groups, etc.).
 Thus, potential hosts should liaise directly with these individuals.

 SF.2 Sponsorship of meetings